PendragonII/DHE-Enlistment/contributing.md

 ## Contributing:
 You may propose edits using [pull requests](https://github.com/PendragonII/DHE-Enlistment/pulls) or [opening an issue](https://github.com/PendragonII/DHE-Enlistment/issues/new/choose).

+Opening a pull request will create a copy of the files which you modify (easier than you may think) then propose as a change.
+There is no programming knowledge required to modify and propose.
+Click [Pull request](https://github.com/PendragonII/DHE-Enlistment/pulls) then click *New pull request.*

 To list new users: